jjaqkho/samsung-smart-home-code/User Findings Log.md

 ##### MAIN REMARKS:

 Yulisa:
-- Yulisa is the case worker at Senior Center, she helps seniors in applying for government benefit programss, addressing landlord/ tenant disputes, and accessing medical care.
+- Yulisa is the case worker at Senior Center, she helps seniors in applying for government benefit programs, addressing landlord/tenant disputes, and accessing medical care.
 - Yulisa understands our product demo and thinks seniors welcome new technologies.
-- Yulisa asks if there's emergency button for immediate help and actions.
+- Yulisa asks if there's an emergency button for immediate help and call to actions.
 We can incorporate personal emergency alert system in our smart home technology kit in the future.
 - Fall detection is an important measurement for the elderly.

 Sid: